What is Memory Leak? How can We Avoid?

 });

-.
+In the example above, an anonymous inline function is used as the event listener, which means it cannot be used with removeEventListener().
 Also the document can't be removed, so we have to stick with the listener and whatever 'it keeps in scope even if we only use it have to fire once.

-How to Avoid: We need to stop recording the event — Release the listener whenever it is no longer needed to refer to it and pass it to removeEventListener()
+How to Avoid: We need to stop recording the event — Release the listener whenever it is no longer needed to refer to it and pass it to removeEventListener().

 function listener() {